-If a dirty greenhouse is a problem you’ve found yourself trying to fix, there’s no need to get worried.
-We’ve come up with some great tips to help you clean and organise your greenhouse.
+If this is a problem you’ve found yourself trying to fix, there’s no need to get worried.
+We’ve come up with some great tips to help you clean and organise your garden haven.

-It’s best to do them in the order you’ll read below, as this step-by-step guide is designed to comfortably get your greenhouse looking back to its best.
+It’s best to do them in the order you’ll read below.
+This guide is designed to get your greenhouse looking back to its best comfortably.

 Ready?
 Let’s get started!

-Rubbish and waste often obscures and blocks off places you could otherwise use.
-To start organising your greenhouse, you need to have a blank canvas.
+Rubbish and waste often obscure and block off places you could otherwise use.
+To start organising your garden greenhouse, you need to have a blank canvas.
 A full greenhouse clean is the best way to do this.

 Focus on making as much room as you possibly can.
-If you leave too much lying around, the greenhouse won’t be clean enough to properly organise.
-Dead leaves, empty seed or fertiliser packets, unused watering cans or broken tools, or even dead plants – don’t save anything just for the sake of it.
+If you leave too much lying around, the greenhouse won’t be clean enough to organise properly.
+Don’t save anything just for the sake of it.
+Dead leaves and plants, empty seed or fertiliser packets, unused watering cans or broken tools – to name a few.

-You’ll already start to feel better about your greenhouse once your full clean is complete.
-Studies show that cleaning out a place you know can help improve your focus and concentration.
-Just doing this step can help you feel refreshed and happier about your garden space.
+You’ll already start to feel better about your greenhouse once your full cleaning is complete.
+Studies show that cleaning out a place you know can help improve your focus.
+Doing this step can help you feel refreshed and happier about your growing space!

-The first part of organising your greenhouse isn’t deciding where all your tools and plants will go – but where they won’t.
+The first part of organising your greenhouse isn’t deciding where all your tools and plants will go.
+Instead, where they won’t.

 You could have one zone along the side of your greenhouse, where sunlight is best, for storing plants.
-You could have another zone where you store all your potting supplies or another with spare pots or bags of compost.
+And another one where you store all your potting supplies or another with spare pots or bags of compost.

 Zoning is a great way to efficiently and effectively organise your greenhouse.
 It divides it up so you can easily take things from a zone and know where to replace them.